 Choose to wear the colors of MSF on race day!
-Turn your sports challenge into a solidarity challenge and raise funds to support our missions in Yemen, which has been at war since 2015.
+Turn your sports challenge into a solidarity challenge and raise funds to support our missions.

 Your fundraising (at least 200 euros) will allow our teams to be alongside Yemenis to provide them with vital medical care!
 Register now for the MSF Solidarity Challenge, either individually or with your corporate team.